 Find more interview tips here

 ‘Time to get hired’ is a step-by-step booklet that helps you to understand what it takes to land a new job through alternative channels that applying as a response to a job ad.
-We will cover how to approach recruitment and employment agencies, how to use your network and how to submit unsolicited applications.
-Finally we will prepare you for the interview.

 - Which companies have you worked for?